alan-turing-institute/mosip-infra/deployment/sandbox-v2/terraform/azure/README.md

 ### Step 3: Edit MOSIP files to allow for Azure Terraform deployment

 There are a number of hardcoded variables in the MOSIP repository that need altering to your requirements.
-The file `mosip-infra/deployment/sandbox-v2/turing_azure_edits.sh`.

-The script edits the following:
+In `variables.tf` you will need to edit:
     - Azure subscription ID.
     - admin password.
     - domain name label (Azure DNS name).
-    - Azure region (in Title Case, e.g. UK South).
+    - Azure region (in lower case without spaces, e.g. 'uksouth').

+Also in `group_vars/all.yml` you will need to edit the domain name label (line 16).

+It is recommended to leave hostnames and ip names as is.

 ### Step 4: Run commands to deploy infrastructure.

 `$ cd terraform/azure`.

- 1. Once the **Azure CLI** is installed, enter **az login** command will provide a **URl and code** to authenticate with your account.
+ 1. Once the **Azure CLI** is installed.
+To find your subscription id enter **az login** command will provide a **URl and code** to authenticate with your account.

  ![az-login](https://user-images.githubusercontent.com/58170816/84352663-5e823300-abdb-11ea-857d-239135f1e4ec.png)

- 2. Once you authenticated, it will list all the subscription, which has granted access for your account.
+ 2. This will list all the subscriptions associated with that account.

 ![subscription](https://user-images.githubusercontent.com/58170816/84352764-8bcee100-abdb-11ea-8a4c-9ba67db53443.png)

- 3. After listed the subscription, we can enter **terraform init** command where terraform config modules are present.
+ 3. After entering the subscription id into `variables.tf`, we can enter **terraform init** command where terraform config modules are present.
 Which will download **all the latest plugins** for the terraform modules.

  ![terraform-init](https://user-images.githubusercontent.com/58170816/84352814-a3a66500-abdb-11ea-8ada-c194a7ed2aa6.png)

  4. Run **terraform plan** command.
-If details are is successfully listed as below, terraform is able to communicate with Azure portal.
-Note that there may be a syntax warning that can be safely ignored.
+If details are is successfully listed terraform is able to communicate with Azure portal.

  ![terraform-plan](https://user-images.githubusercontent.com/58170816/84352913-d05a7c80-abdb-11ea-8d96-f6b8fe9e97ca.png)

  5. Run **terraform apply** command.
-If the instrastructre code is tweaked appropriately, `terraform apply` should create a resource group on azure with 30 records.
+If the instrastructre code is tweaked appropriately, `terraform apply` should create a resource group on azure with 33 records (for the minibox).

 **YOU CAN NOW RETURN TO THE MOSIP INSTALLATION INSTRUCTIONS [HERE](https://github.com/alan-turing-institute/mosip-infra/tree/master/deployment/sandbox-v2).**

-The below text is additional information that the Turing has left unchanged.

 ### Azure portal Access